 (V) the Section 8 Additional Assistance Program for housing developments with HUD-Insured and HUD-Held Mortgages administered by the United States Department of Housing and Urban Development as specified by 24 C.F.R.
 Part 886, Subpart A;

-(VI) the Section 8 Housing Assistance Program for the Disposition of HUD-Owned Projects administered by the United States Department of Housing and Urban Development as specified by 24C.F.R.
+(VI) the Section 8 Housing Assistance Program for the Disposition of HUD-Owned Projects administered by the United States Department of Housing and Urban Development as specified by 24

+C.F.R.
 Part 886, Subpart C;

 (VII) Sections 514, 515, and 516, Housing Act of 1949 (42 U.S.C.
 Sections 1484, 1485, and 1486); or